'Dracula' to 'Thirst': Best Vampire Movies That Are Bloody Terrifying

 Every vampire movie experiments with these themes and juxtaposes the story either against a modern city, like in the Underworld franchise (2003–2016), or a traditional eerie town, as in the case of A Girl Walks Home Alone At Night (2014), or with one of the evergreen cult favourites, Tod Browning’s Dracula (1931), which depicted the awakening of Count Dracula.

-Bloody fangs, bloodthirsty walking dead, a vampire slayer like Van Helsing, spooky surroundings and an occasional love angle — vampire films have for long engaged audiences with these themes and aspects that go beyond the horror genre showcasing ghosts and haunted houses.
+Sharp fangs, bloodthirsty walking dead, a vampire slayer like Van Helsing, spooky surroundings and an occasional love subplot — vampire films have long engaged audiences with these themes and aspects that go beyond the horror genre showcasing ghosts and haunted houses.
 What makes them even more interesting is that these creatures mostly appear as normal humans, and some of them can be perfectly at ease with mortal beings.

 Here are some of the best vampire movies that you must add to your watchlist